Action Research Data Collection Methods

 Q: How do I ensure the ethical conduct of my action research data collection?

-A: Ethical conduct is paramount.
+A: Ethical conduct is critical.
 Ensure informed consent from all participants, protect their anonymity and confidentiality, minimize any potential risks, and maintain transparency and honesty in your data collection and analysis.
 Consult ethical guidelines and seek advice from experienced researchers if needed.

 Q: How do I analyze the data I collect in my action research?